 (5) The Ministerial Body has the status, immunities and privileges of the Crown.

-[Section 5 inserted by No. 3 of 2015 s.
+[Section 5 inserted: No. 3 of 2015 s.
 8.]

 6. Purpose and nature of Ministerial Body

 (1) The Ministerial Body is established to provide a body corporate through which the Minister can perform any of the Minister’s functions under this Act that can more conveniently be performed by a body corporate than an individual.